 1. Work for me is most effective when it’s enjoyable, unique, relevant, fulfilling, and progressive.
-If what I do consistently fails to deliver these criteria, it’s time to review what changes need to be made.
+If what I do consistently fails to deliver these criteria, it’s time for me to review.

-3. I'm not responsible for others, but I am in how I respond.
+3. I'm not responsible for others, but I am in how I respond to them.

-4. Listening only to my own personal thoughts gets noisy.
+4. Listening only to our own personal thoughts gets noisy.
 Only a quiet mind hears wisdom.

-6. When coaching, I take my lead from that part of me which connects with the person I'm working with, acknowledging the innate infinite intelligence of Mind available to both of us.
+6. When coaching, I take my lead from that part of me which connects with the client I'm working with, trusting the infinite intelligence beneath the surface, which is available to us both.